Article thumbnail

 #endif

-Now we’re done, to use the font, include the header file in your source code
+We're almost there!
+To use the font, include the header file in your source code:

 #include "Tahoma_32_to_127_31x27.h"

-Set your font like this (this is why it I mentioned to call the filename and font array the same name):
+Set your font like this (this is why I suggested naming the filename and font array the same):

 glcd_set_font(Tahoma_32_to_127_31x2,31,27,32,127);